CodeYourFuture/CodewarsWorkshops/Problem_3_Stairs/Stairs.md

 ### Story

-The output of this problem is a drawing of some stairs.
+We want to output a drawing of some stairs.

 ### Problem